astrotime/timenomad_app/index.md

 ## Why Time Nomad is so convenient?

 Time Nomad was created with the intention to give you a tool that would enable you to better understand the dynamics of celestial bodies and their corresponding astrological meaning and interpretation.
-The app is a perfect companion for astrologers of any level — from **a student who is beginning to learn astrology to a professional astrologer** offering clients’ charts reading and using prediction techniques.
+The app is a perfect companion for astrologers of any level — from **a student who is beginning to learn astrology to a professional practicing astrologer** offering clients’ charts reading and using prediction techniques.

 <img class="promo lazyload" data-srcset="/images/time-nomad-light-and-dark-theme.png 1x, /images/time-nomad-light-and-dark-theme@2x.png 2x, /images/time-nomad-light-and-dark-theme@3x.png 3x" alt="Astrological software on mobile phone with light and dark themes">